oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 ##### Variant: Monkey-patch
  - If the language supports [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch), could do it that way.
- - but it means copying their code into my library, will run in to issues like not being able to update.
+ - but it means copying their code into my library, will run into issues like not being able to update.
  - Scaled to other people adding new types even worse, since no longer a central canonical source to copy.

 ##### Variant: could fork their code